0x27/clypdown/README.md

 Thanks to [Sabrepulse](https://twitter.com/sabrepulse) for having tunes what were uploaded on there with the download button disabled ;)

 ## Beer?
-If you found this useful, donations to the beer/rum supply are always appreciated at the cryptocurrency bin of   ```13wUj3ZMut6uJAZKgZ4jCGz6tfqRvUzRgj```
+If you found this useful, donations to the beer/rum supply are always appreciated at the cryptocurrency bin of   ```13wUj3ZMut6uJAZKgZ4jCGz6tfqRvUzRgj```, or via [My Coinbase](https://www.coinbase.com/infodox/)